March 7, 1987 Dharma Talk by Dainin Katagiri Roshi

 Katagiri Roshi: Okay.
 Next question?

-Questioner: Can I ask another question? […] Towards the end of the lecture, you were talking about the dualistic world, good and bad, or destruction, destruction was the word that you used.
-(Transcriber’s Note: This is a mishearing; the word used was “distraction,” as in “dullness and distraction.”)
+Questioner: Can I ask another question? […] Towards the end of the lecture, you were talking about the dualistic world, good and bad… or destruction, destruction was the word that you used.
+(Transcriber’s Note: This is incorrect; the word he used was “distraction,” as in “dullness and distraction.”)
 And you said that from this activity, the dualistic world, destruction and… creation, maybe, I don’t know if the other side would arise.
 But then, as it arose, the destruction, because of the activity, would become something else.
 So, what should be our attitude then, toward that destruction?

 Katagiri Roshi: […] You should stand up constantly in the place of total activity.
 Just like a machine, okay?
 Which is tidy and neat.
 So, simple activities.
 Alright?
 As best as you can.
 This is the attitude toward distractions, and dullness, and suffering, and [lots of] stuff.
 Your basic activity must be simple and neat, as best as you can.
 When you get the opportunity, even one moment, you try.
 Okay?